A Minimalist Baby Registry For Parents Who Kind Of Hate Baby Stuff

 Pumping Stuff

 I have many feelings about these damned bags.
 The branding is SO.
 GROSS.
 Mommy's Precious?!
 WTF.
 And the logo of the bag with the face rubbing its belly and licking its lips.
 IT IS DISGUSTING.
 The fucking tagline "Because every drop is gold."
 BLEGH.
-They are good quality and I've never had a leak, so I put my feelings aside and use them and try not to make eye contact with the lickey bag face.
+They are good quality and I've never had one leak, so I put my feelings aside and use them and try not to make eye contact with the lickey bag face.

 Sleep